ZeroSphere Builds

 Bring your own API keys — Anthropic, OpenAI, Google — and pay the model provider directly at cost.
 No markup.
 No monthly AI tax.

-As frontier models improve, ZeroSphere gets better automatically.
+As frontier models improve, ZeroSphere builds better automatically.
 Swap models per task.
-Run the fastest model for completions, the strongest for the build-fix loop.
+Right model for the right job.

 Any frontier model → Swap instantly per task